tp12121212/purview_gui/README.md

 - Text extraction from all document types
 - Email body and attachment extraction for .eml and .msg files
 - OCR processing for images using Tesseract
-- Strict lexicon keyword detection
+- Strict two-word lexicon keyword detection (single space only)
-- Regex pattern matching and proximity correlation
+- Regex pattern matching and optional proximity context
 - Results compilation and JSON response

 Key Functions: